McNeese Logo

 Browse Requirements

-Whether you're a first-time applicant, high school students looking to become college-ready, or have already graduated with a bachelor's degree, this is the place to find all the requirements you'll need to fulfill to successfully apply to McNeese State University.
+Whether you're a first-time applicant, a high school student looking to become college-ready, or have already graduated with a bachelor's degree, this is the place to find all the requirements you'll need to fulfill to successfully apply to McNeese State University.
 No matter where you come from or what career path you're headed on, we'd love to welcome you into our Cowboy family.

 If you're an international student looking to attend McNeese, visit our International Requirements page to find out what requirements you'll need to fulfill to successfully apply.

-Don't meet our requirements?
-You may still be able to attend!
-McNeese may admit, by exception, a limited number of students who do not meet minimum admission standards based on an evaluation of a student's likelihood of success, life achievement, and the enhancement of the University's demographically diverse student population.
-Contact the Office of Admission to find out more.
-High School Dual Enrollment students are not eligible for exceptions.
+McNeese may admit, by exception, a limited number of students who do not meet minimum admission standards based on an evaluation of a student's likelihood of success, life achievements, and the enhancement of the University's demographically diverse student population.

 First-Time Freshman